projectara/greybus-spec/source/module_info.rst

-    6        product            2       ID          Module product ID 8        vendor_string_id   1       ID          String ID for the vendor name 9        product_string_id  1       ID          String ID for the product name 10       unique_id          8       ID          Unique ID of the module
+    6        product            2       ID          Module product ID 8        vendor_string_id   1       ID          String ID for the vendor name 9        product_string_id  1       ID          String ID for the product name 10       unique_id          8       ID          Unique ID of the Module
     18       (pad)              2       0           Reserved (pad to 20 bytes)
     =======  =================  ======  ==========  ==============================

 The *vendor* field is a value assigned by Google.
-All vendors should apply for a Project Ara vendor ID in order to properly mark their modules.
+All vendors should apply for a Project Ara vendor ID in order to properly mark their Modules.
 Contact ara-dev@google.com for more information regarding the vendor ID application process.

-The *product* field is controlled by the vendor, and should be unique per type of module that is created.
+The *product* field is controlled by the vendor, and should be unique per type of Module that is created.

-*vendor_string_id* is a reference to a specific string descriptor ID that provides a description of the vendor who created the module.
+*vendor_string_id* is a reference to a specific string descriptor ID that provides a description of the vendor who created the Module.
 If there is no string present for this value in the Manifest, this value shall be 0x00.
 See the :ref:`string-descriptor` section below for more details.